rwieruch/blog_robinwieruch_content/react-js-macos-setup.md

 card = "img/posts/react-js-macos-setup/banner_640.jpg"
 banner = "img/posts/react-js-macos-setup/banner.jpg"
 contribute = "react-js-macos-setup.md"
-headline = "A simple React.js on MacOS Setup"
+headline = "How to setup React.js on MacOS"

 summary = "In this article, you will find a concise step by step guide on how to setup React on MacOS.
 It gives you everything you need, an IDE, Node, NPM, and Git, to get you started with web development and React."
 +++